 You should till the garden when …

 …the garden is bare, with some weeds, dry and hard, and it is time to plant.
-We are talking here about an existing tilled garden.
-This is the situation for a traditional garden plot.
-My parents’ garden looked like this every. single. spring.
+We are talking here about an existing garden.
+This is the situation for most traditional garden plots.
+My parents’ garden looked like this every spring.
 Maybe your garden looks like this, too.

-This is the time to till or if needed double dig your garden beds for the very last time.
-Tilling brings immediate results to the soil structure to create fluffy soil fast, till it and plant.
-But after the harvest in fall, you can convert your garden into a no-till garden.
+This is the time to till your garden beds, and maybe for the very last time.
+Tilling immediately improves soil structure, creating fluffy soil that you can plant in.
+But after the harvest in the fall, you can convert your garden into a no-till garden.
 If you cover your garden with layers of organic material, you will never have to till it again.
-In the following years, the health of your soil will get better.
+In the coming years, the health of your soil will improve.

 You have two choices: to till or to cover your garden soil with a thick layer of mulch.
 Tilled garden soil wears out over time, and covered soil builds up and improves.

+Are there exceptions?
+There sure are.
 If your garden has some serious weed problems and does not drain well, there might be a deeper problem.
-In this case, read more in no-dig or double dig?
+You can either bring in new soil, build new soil, or fix it with a double dig.

 You can till your garden when …

 We would recommend starting with a simple soil test for the existing soil.
 Dig up some dirt to see what your soil layers are like.
 If you have a deep layer of compacted topsoil.
-We did that in our backyard garden, there were about 2 feet of tops soil, overgrown with lawn and weeds, and very uneven.
+In our backyard garden, we had about 2 feet of topsoil, overgrown with lawn and weeds, and very uneven.
+Tilling it to start was a good idea.

 If the soil is very hard, weedy, or of poor quality, you want to start with a thicker cover.
-While converting a hayfield into a garden, in the 20×50 ft trial plot we used 3 different coverings.
+While converting a hayfield into a garden, we used 3 different coverings in the 20×50 ft trial plot.
 If you are starting a new no-till garden, head over and read it.

 You do not have to till your garden when …